jessechancy/franklin/README.md

 ## Features

 This project is a ios application for the franklin project.
-There are a lot of features to the project that were learned from multiple tutorials and can be extracted to be used in future SwiftUI projects.
+There are a lot of features within the project that were learned from multiple tutorials and can be extracted to be used in future SwiftUI projects.

 ### General:
 - Programmatic Navigation in SwiftUI (as opposed to storyboards)